input-output-hk/jormungandr/doc/advanced/03_starting_genesis_praos_blockchain.md

 Remember that in this array the **order** matters:

-1. in order to create a stake pool, you need a stake key, so it needs to be registered first;
-2. in order to delegate your stake, you need a stake pool to already exists **and** you stake key declaration to be set
+In order to delegate your stake, you need a stake pool to already exist, so the stake pool registration certificate should go first.

 ### The stake key declaration

-To create a stake key registration certificate: simply follow the [registering stake key guide](../stake_pool/registering_stake.md).
+To create a stake key simply follow the
+[registering stake key guide](../stake_pool/registering_stake.md).

 ### Stake pool registration

-Now that you have a stake owner declared in the block0 you can register a stake pool.
+Now you can register a stake pool.
 Follow the instruction in [registering stake pool guide](../stake_pool/registering_stake_pool.md).

 The _owner key_ (the key you sign the stake pool registration certificate) is the secret